Guides to shaping great products

 4. Get your consent forms in order

-Your consent forms must default to a “no” or be blank.
-In such a way you don’t force your users to actively opt-out.
+Consent forms must default to a “no” or be blank.
+In such a way you don’t force users to actively opt-out.

 boots advantage card